 I started this website in 1996 – the wild frontier days of the web.
-Since then I’ve tamed it into my blog, filling it with writing (and photos) about the world out there.
+Since then I’ve tamed it into a collection of writing (and photos) about the world out there.

 One of my favourite things is exploring the cities, towns and one-dairy villages that make up New Zealand, and then distilling the experience into words and pictures.

 I talk about the web, pop culture, travel and writerly topics at events such as the National Young Writers Festival in Australia, Pecha Kucha Nights, the Public Address Great Blend event and on Radio NZ National.